* Michael Kors, Ralph Lauren rise after quarterly reports

 By Tanya Agrawal

-Trading volume is also expected to be relatively tepid with summer setting in and with the U.S. Congress on vacation.
+Trading volume is also expected to be relatively tepid with no major legislation expected as the U.S. Congress is on vacation and with the summer months setting in.

-The S&P hasn't had a move of more than 0.5 percent since the end of July and has fallen more than 1 percent only twice this year.
+The S&P hasn’t had a move of more than 0.5 percent since July and has fallen more than 1 percent only twice this year.

-Retail earnings are likely to be in focus with Amazon.com looming large over the sector.
-Macy's, Kohl's , JC Penney are expected to report results this week, with Wal-Mart, Target due next week.
+Macy‘s, Kohl‘s, JC Penney are expected to report results this week, with Wal-Mart, Target due next week.

-Shares of Michael Kors jumped 15.36 percent in premarket trading after the retailer raised its full-year revenue outlook.
+And on Tuesday, shares of Michael Kors jumped 20.31 percent after the retailer raised its full-year revenue forecast, while Ralph Lauren was up 9.79 percent following revenue and profit beat.